redd096/UnityUtilities/README.md

 Network:
 - An interface I made to move fast between various Network frameworks (Fishnet, Mirror, Photon, etc...) and transports (Steam, EOS, etc...)
 - Note: they use vary ScriptDefineSymbol
-  a. some are auto-generated when improt the packages, like STEAMWORKS_NET for Steamworks or FISHNET for fishnet
+    - some are auto-generated when import the packages, like STEAMWORKS_NET for Steamworks or FISHNET for fishnet
-  b. others are used globally, like DISABLESTEAMWORKS for Steamworks
+    - others are used globally, like DISABLESTEAMWORKS for Steamworks
-  c. others are created by me, like PURRNET for Purrnet
+    - others are created by me, like PURRNET for Purrnet

 NodesGraph:
 - A GraphNode with UnityEditor's GraphView
-  a.
-Is possible to see a way to implement it in [https://github.com/redd096/HorrorGame](https://github.com/redd096/HorrorGame/tree/main/Assets/_Project/Scripts/GraphsEditor)
+- Is possible to see a way to implement it in [https://github.com/redd096/HorrorGame](https://github.com/redd096/HorrorGame/tree/main/Assets/_Project/Scripts/GraphsEditor)

 OLD:
 - obsolete scripts